 Delegates on all Product Focus’ training are asked to write down what they want to change on their return to the office.
 This helps delegates focus on what’s important to them (and we remind them after a few weeks to help keep them on track).

 On returning from a course, delegates should use their post-course ‘high’ to create an action plan to be shared with their boss of what they plan to change.
 The plan should have well-defined objectives, perhaps with 30-60-90 day milestones, so it mixes urgent and longer-term changes.

 Research has consistently shown that skills transfer works best when delegates have the opportunity to practice their newly acquired skills.
 So, delegates should seek opportunities to use their new skills, for example, by modifying (if needed) and using the checklists and templates from the course.
 Running an internal workshop on some of the key insights picked up on the course can be a great way to embed knowledge as can training other people on some of the skills that have been learned.

 A coaching arrangement often proves useful to help establish plans, develop skills and achieve progress against business goals.

-Whilst training is a key piece of the jigsaw other activities are needed to maintain the momentum of performance improvements.
-For example, a Performance Improvement Plan for the whole department, coaching and workshops.
-There may be in-house resource and capacity to undertake some of activities whilst others will need to be outsourced to independent experts.
+While training is a key piece of the jigsaw, other activities are needed to maintain the momentum of performance improvements.
+For example, a Performance Improvement Plan for the whole department, coaching, and workshops.
+There may be in-house resources and the capacity to undertake some of the activities, while others will need to be outsourced to independent experts.